 Restrictive Covenants, Settlement Agreements & Injunctions

-Restrictive covenants, injunctions and settlement agreements are explained in this article.
-Restrictive covenants are a common feature in contracts of employment and to a lesser extent consultancy contracts.
+Restrictive covenants are a common feature in contracts of employment, settlement agreements, and to a lesser extent consultancy contracts.
 They operate to restrict you from doing certain things after the termination of your employment.
 They may also be referred to as non-compete, non-solicitation, non-poaching and confidentiality agreements or clauses.

 2. Suppliers; and

 TOP 3 TIPS

 - If the restriction is for more than 6 months, it may be invalid

 - Clauses stopping you from working in the industry tend to be invalid